 It’s new year and everybody wants to lose weight , eat healthier or even want to their control sugar craving one of your new year resolution might be to avoid sugar. sadly, less than 10% of Americans will actually go through with their commitments.
 The true foe that usually stop us from reaching our healthier lifestyles is the temptation to consume sugar-and too much of it.
 It is truly found in almost everything like:

 - canned fruit

 It is literal that sugar can make you addicted!
 It create the same effects on the brain like cocaine or heroine. daunting right?
 The white granulated sugar is chemically formulated to make us love the taste and then allow us to keep coming back for more.
 This is why we do not think twice about saying no to a birthday party or stopping by that bakery on the way to work that smells oh so good!

 Reflect about it.
 When you eat the cake, and ice cream, whatever sweets you may opt- it drive these signals to your brain that makes you feel so happy and active inside of you!
 Let’s say you consume one soda.
 After an hour or so, you tend to feel worse than you did before consuming the soda.
 So, what do you do?
 You go for another soda and happiness again.
 You keep repeating it.

-Try and break that sugar craving addiction for good and although it might not be that easy, but just follow this few tips to help you get there.
+Try and break that sugar craving addiction for good and although it might not be that easy, but just follow this few tips to help you get there and control sugar craving.